vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

 ### Restart the network

 Each validator then needs to restart their node with the latest release of the software.
+Follow the instructions in the [setup server guide](../get-started/setup-server) to build from the version you are upgrading to.